Therapy that feels

 Get To Know Me

-I’m Michaela Zoppa, a Licensed Professional Counselor in Colorado, and I work with women who are used to holding it all together, even when everything feels like it's too much.
+I’m Michaela Zoppa, a Licensed Professional Counselor in Colorado.
+I work with women who are used to holding it all together, even when it feels like too much.

 If you ever feel like you’re the one keeping everything together on the outside while struggling inside, I see you.
-I know what it’s like to keep showing up, to carry the weight quietly, and to push through with a smile, even when it feels like you’re barely holding it together.
-But here, you don’t have to do that.
-You're not alone.
+I know what it’s like to keep showing up, carry the weight quietly, and push through with a smile even when it feels like you’re barely holding it together.
+Here, you don’t have to do that.
+You’re not alone.

-I believe healing doesn’t come from trying harder or being stronger.
-It happens through safety.
-Through connection.
-Through being fully seen and known.
-In our work together, you don’t have to hold it all together.
-You’re allowed to show up exactly as you are.
+Healing doesn’t come from trying harder or being stronger.
+It happens through safety, connection, and being fully seen.
+In therapy with me, you can show up as you are.
 I bring warmth, curiosity, and authenticity to create a space where you can exhale and begin to feel more like yourself again.

-As a Christian, my faith gives me a deep sense of hope and shapes the way I see the worth and resilience in every person.
-While I never impose my beliefs, I also understand how important it can be to have a therapist who “gets it” when it comes to your values and beliefs.
+As a Christian, my faith gives me a deep sense of hope and shapes how I see the worth and resilience in every person.
+I never impose my beliefs, but I understand how important it can be to have a therapist who “gets it” when it comes to your values and beliefs.
 If you’d like to incorporate your faith into therapy, I welcome that.
-And if you don’t, I will honor and respect your story exactly as it is.
+If faith isn’t part of your story, I fully respect and honor your journey just as it is.

 Who I Help